Bread

 Bread is a baked food product made from water, flour, and often yeast.
 It is a staple food across the world, particularly in Europe and the Middle East.
 Throughout recorded history and around the world, it has been an important part of many cultures' diets.
 It is one of the oldest human-made foods, having been of significance since the dawn of agriculture, and plays an essential role in both religious rituals and secular culture.

 Bread may be leavened by naturally occurring microbes (e.g. sourdough), chemicals (e.g. baking soda), industrially produced yeast, or high-pressure aeration, which creates the gas bubbles that fluff up bread.
 Bread may also be unleavened.
 In many countries, mass-produced bread often contains additives to improve flavor, texture, color, shelf life, nutrition, and ease of production.

 Etymology

-The Old English word for bread was hlaf (hlaifs in Gothic: modern English loaf) which appears to be the oldest Teutonic name.
-Old High German hleib and modern German Laib derive from this Proto-Germanic word, which was borrowed into some Slavic (chléb, bochen chleba, Russian: khleb) and Finnic (leipä, leib) languages as well.

-The Middle and Modern English word bread appears in other Germanic languages, such as brea, brood, Brot, bröd, and Norwegian and brød; it may be related to brew or perhaps to break, originally meaning "broken piece", "morsel".
+The word bread is a cognate of Old Norse and several other Germanic languages first used in English around year 1200.
+Its meaning was bit, crumb, or morsel.
+The Old English name was brēd n.(1) Also bræd, brad, bread, bried, bry(e)ad, brid, breid, breit.